STAR-GO: Improving Protein Function Prediction by Learning to Hierarchically Integrate Ontology-Informed Semantic Embeddings: Methods

 \subsubsection{Decoder}

 \textbf{Input Representation and Ordering.} Each GO term within a subontology is represented by the embeddings obtained from the GO embedding module, $\mathbf{E}\in\mathbb{R}^{T\times d_{\text{go}}}$, where $T$ denotes the number of GO terms.
 To preserve the hierarchical dependencies among GO terms, they are arranged in a topological order $(\mathrm{GO}_{\pi(1)}, \ldots, \mathrm{GO}_{\pi(T)})$, where $\pi$ defines a breadth-first traversal from root to leaves.
-This ordering enables information to propagate along parent–child relationships during decoding.
+This ordering enables information to propagate along parent-child relationships during decoding.
 The GO embeddings are then projected into the decoder's latent space, producing the initial representation $\mathbf{H}^{(0)}_{\text{dec}}$:

-\textbf{Self-Attention and Cross-Attention.} The decoder consists of $N_{\text{dec}}$ layers.
-At each layer, causal self-attention is first applied over GO terms using a lower-triangular mask $\mathbf{C}$, ensuring that each term attends only to its ancestors.
-Subsequently, cross-attention incorporates the encoded protein representations, allowing GO terms to attend to residue-level features relevant to their semantics.
+\textbf{Self-Attention and Cross-Attention.} The decoder consists of $N_{\text{dec}}$ layers, each containing causal self-attention, cross-attention, and a feed-forward sub-layer with residual connections and layer normalization.
+Causal self-attention is applied over GO terms using a lower-triangular mask $\tilde{\mathbf{M}}_{\text{dec}}$, ensuring that each term attends only to terms preceding it in topological order, providing an inductive bias aligning with GO hierarchy.
+Subsequently, cross-attention incorporates the encoded protein representations $\mathbf{H}^{(N_{\text{enc}})}_{\text{enc}}$, allowing GO terms to attend to residue-level features relevant to their semantics.
 Thus, each GO term representation aggregates information from both its ancestors and the relevant residues of the protein.
-A feed-forward transformation with residual connections and layer normalization refines the decoder's final representations.
-Formally, let $\mathbf{H}^{(l)}_{\text{dec}}\in\mathbb{R}^{T\times d}$ denote the hidden representation of the GO terms at layer $l$, then each layer is computed as: